ICTU/Kwaliteitsaanpak/readme.md

 - For each guideline:
   - Create a folder under ./Content/Maatregelen
-  - Add 3 files to the folder
+  - Add 2 files to the folder
-    - Titel.md - guideline title
-    - Maatregel.md - guideline description and rationale
+    - Maatregel.md - guideline title, description, and rationale
-    - ISR - guideline implementation at ICTU-ISR
+    - ICTU.md - guideline implementation at ICTU-ISR
 - Add the maatregel to one or more document definitions

 ## Document definitions